prikril/ldt-nodemcu/README.md

 This project integrates NodeMCU support in Lua Development Tools (LDT) as an new Execution Environment.

-As a result you will get an good NodeMCU IDE to write better code more easier.
+As a result you will get an good NodeMCU IDE to write better code more easy.

 **No debugging support!
 Only autocompletion (autocomplete, code completion, content assist)!**